A Survey of Scaling in Large Language Model Reasoning: Scaling in Reasoning Rounds

-Increasing the number of agents can improve task diversity and allow for role specialization, where different agents assume distinct functions such as problem decomposition, tool usage, or evaluation~\citep{guo2024largelanguagemodelbased}.
-Research has demonstrated that larger multi-agent systems can achieve greater accuracy and better adaptability in open-ended reasoning tasks, as seen in software development frameworks like MetaGPT~\citep{hong2023metagptmetaprogrammingmultiagent}.
-However, there is a saturation point—beyond a certain number of agents, performance plateaus or even deteriorates due to conflicting reasoning paths, redundancy, and increased coordination overhead~\citep{liang2023encouraging}.
-This suggests that while scaling improves multi-agent efficacy up to a certain threshold, naive expansion leads to diminishing returns without structured coordination mechanisms.
-Nevertheless, introducing hierarchical structures, where some LLMs serve as supervisors while others act as task executors, has shown consistent improvements in task accuracy and efficiency~\citep{cai2023large}.
-Another interesting finding is introduced in LLM Harmony~\citep{rasal2024llm}, which optimizes inter-agent communication by structuring dialogue between multiple LLM agents.
+Increasing the number of agents can improve task diversity and allow for role specialization, where different agents assume distinct functions such as problem decomposition, tool usage, or evaluation~\cite{guo2024largelanguagemodelbased}.
+Research has demonstrated that larger multi-agent systems can achieve greater accuracy and better adaptability in open-ended reasoning tasks, as seen in software development frameworks like MetaGPT~\cite{hong2023metagptmetaprogrammingmultiagent}.
+However, these gains are not monotonic.
+Beyond a certain scale, performance may plateau or even decline due to conflicting reasoning paths, redundancy, and growing coordination overhead~\cite{liang2023encouraging}.
+Similarly,~\cite{rasal2024llm} shows that structured dialogue among LLM agents improves reasoning depth and solution diversity, but also finds that too many interaction rounds lead to diminishing returns, as agents increasingly reinforce each other’s biases rather than contribute genuinely new insights.
+These findings suggest that naive scaling of agent count or communication depth is insufficient; effective round scaling requires careful coordination protocols and complementary role assignment.
+Several works therefore introduce explicit communication structures to mitigate these issues.
+Hierarchical frameworks, in which some LLMs act as supervisors while others serve as task executors, have shown consistent gains in both accuracy and efficiency~\cite{cai2023large}.
+Another interesting finding is introduced in LLM Harmony~\cite{rasal2024llm}, which optimizes inter-agent communication by structuring dialogue between multiple LLM agents.
 Instead of simple turn-based exchanges, this framework enables agents to dynamically negotiate task objectives, delegate subtasks, and refine outputs iteratively.
 The results suggest that scaling the number of interacting agents improves performance only when they are given complementary roles, while increasing homogeneous agents leads to redundant reasoning patterns.